Bill Bradbury: Secretary of state (1999–2009)

 Following the resignation of Phil Keisling, Governor John Kitzhaber appointed Bradbury to be Oregon Secretary of State in November 1999.
 He was elected to the office in 2000, and re-elected in 2004, serving for nine years.
 As the state's second-highest-ranking constitutional officer, he was auditor of public accounts, chief elections officer, and manager of the state's official legislative and executive records.
 He also chaired the Oregon State Land Board, which oversees management of state-owned lands, and was appointed by the Governor to chair the Oregon Sustainability Board.
 As Secretary of State, Bradbury was a Superdelegate for Barack Obama at the 2008 Democratic National Convention.

 Following the passage of Measure 60 in 1998, Oregon moved to conduct all its elections by mail.
 As Secretary of State, Bradbury implemented the system, the first of its kind in the nation, which has increased voter participation in Oregon and decreased vote fraud.
 He also increased the transparency of financial transactions in our elections by having the Secretary of State's website host ORESTAR, an electronic reporting system for campaign contributions and spending.
 Bradbury also took the lead in coordinating state agencies to create an online business registry in Oregon to reduce paperwork and filing fees.

 Bradbury was the Democratic challenger to incumbent Senator Gordon H. Smith in the 2002 United States Senate election in Oregon, but was defeated by over 18 points.
 He only carried one county in the state, Multnomah County, home to Portland.

-Since he left office, Bradbury has traveled the state giving over 200 presentations on climate change and its effects on Oregon.
+After leaving office, Bradbury traveled the state, giving over 200 presentations on climate change and its effects on Oregon.